thoughtbot/ruby-science/book/introduction/code_review.md

 you've done.
 Read through each changed line, each new method, and each new class to make sure that you like what you see.

-If you're working on a team, there's another valuable step you can take here.
+If you're working on a team, ask your teammates to review your code as well.
 After working on the same piece of code for a while, it's easy to develop tunnel vision.
-Getting a fresh and different perspective will help catch mistakes early, so get your team members involved.
-After you view your new code, don't merge your feature branch just yet.
+Getting a fresh and different perspective will help catch mistakes early.
+After you review your own code, don't merge your feature branch just yet.
 Push it up and invite your team members to view the diff as well.
 When reviewing somebody else's code, take the same approach you took above: page through the diff, and make sure you like everything you see.

-Another benefit provided by team code reviews is that you get immediate feedback on how understandable a piece of code is.
+Team code reviews provide another benefit: you get immediate feedback on how understandable a piece of code is.
 Chances are good that you'll understand your own code.
 After all, you just wrote it.
 However, you want your team members to understand your code as well.
 Also, even though the code is clear now, it may not be as obvious looking over it again in six months.
-Your team members will be a good indication of what your own understanding will be in the future.
+Your team members will be a good indicator of what your own understanding will be in the future.
 If it doesn't make sense to them now, it won't make sense to you later.

 Code reviews provide an opportunity to catch mistakes and improve code before it ever gets merged, but there's still a big question out there: what should you be